 Formally – the Kingdom of Sweden is located in Northern Europe.
 The neighboring countries are Norway, Finland, and Denmark (by a bridge-tunnel across the Oresund).
 Sweden has a long and rich history which is connoted with Vikings and their foray into Byzantium or Ruthenia.
 In the space of time Swedes fought in many wars, including the Thirty Years’ War, which let them won a power position in the international arena.
 Nowadays, it is one of the biggest countries in the European Union, where you can find over 10 012 614 inhabitants.

 If you are thinking about doing business in Sweden you need to know something about their economy.
 Iron ore, timber, and military weapons are the most important export industries.
 Naturally, there are more main lines of businesses such as engineering industry or non – ferrous thermal metallurgy.
 What is more, Sweden is the seventh – richest country in the world in the light of GDP per capita (49 866 USD in 2015).
-Right there is the highest employment rate in European Union which total 77% and according to rankings Sweden has one of the lowest levels of corruption.
-All this data sounds like perfect place to start business in, doesn’t it?
+Right there is the highest employment rate in the European Union which total 77% and according to rankings, Sweden has one of the lowest levels of corruption.
+All this data sounds like a perfect place to start a business in, doesn’t it?

 2. Business culture in Sweden – basic customs and manners

 There’s no doubt that doing business in a foreign country may carry a lot of cultural shocks.
 It is better to be well – prepared for the potential behavior of our new overseas partner and seem to be professional.

 There are lots of different characteristics of Swedes but all have something in common – they pass for the very tolerant nation, so you do not have to be afraid of cooperation with them.
 Surely, they will understand that you are from another country and it can be a stressful situation for you.
 However, let’s try to avoid making mistakes and focus on things which are crucial for the Swedish.